Lotus Sutra: Tiantai

 Zhiyi also linked the teachings of the Lotus Sūtra with the Buddha nature teachings of the Mahāyāna Mahāparinirvāṇa Sūtra.
 Zhiyi also interpreted the Buddha of the Lotus Sūtra as referring to all three Buddha bodies of the Trikaya.
-According to Stone and Teiser, for Zhiyi "the dharma body is the truth that is realized; the reward body is the wisdom that realizes it; and the manifest body, a compassionate expression of that wisdom as the human buddha who lived and taught in this world."
+According to Stone and Teiser, for Zhiyi "the dharma body is the truth that is realized; the reward body is the wisdom that realizes it; and the manifest body, a compassionate expression of that wisdom as the human Buddha who lived and taught in this world."
 For Zhiyi, Vairocana (the primordial Buddha) is seen as the "bliss body" (sambhogakāya) of the historical Gautama Buddha.
 Zhiyi also wrote texts which outlined various spiritual practices that made use of the Lotus Sūtra.
 For example, chanting the sūtra is an element of one of the "Four samādhis" (sizhǒng sānmèi) in Zhiyi's magnum opus, the Mohe Zhiguan.
 He also composed the Lotus Samādhi Rite of Repentance (Fahua sanmei chanyi) based on the sūtra.
+This rite is still performed by contemporary Chinese Tiantai and Japanese Tendai monastics.

 The later Tiantai scholar Zhanran (711–778) wrote sub-commentaries to Zhiyi's works on the Lotus.
-Based on his analysis of chapter 5, Zhanran would develop a new theory which held that even insentient beings such as rocks, trees and dust particles, possess buddha-nature.
+Based on his analysis of chapter 5, Zhanran would develop a new theory which held that even insentient beings such as rocks, trees and dust particles, possess Buddha-nature.
 This doctrine would be adopted and developed by Japanese Buddhists like Saichō and Nichiren.